strata/frontend/docs/contributing.md

 We follow [semantic versioning](https://semver.org/).
 This can be summarised as:

-* MAJOR version when you make incompatible API changes,
+* MAJOR version when you make incompatible API changes (e.g. 2.0.0)
-* MINOR version when you add functionality in a backwards compatible manner, and
+* MINOR version when you add functionality in a backwards compatible manner (e.g. 2.1.0)
-* PATCH version when you make backwards compatible bug fixes.
+* PATCH version when you make backwards compatible bug fixes (e.g. 2.1.1)

 During pre-1.0 release a MINOR version can include backwards incompatible API changes.
 Please ensure these are documented in `UPGRADE-PRE-1.0.md`.